-Upon their arrival at Surabja in early JAN 42, most of the TXNG troops boarded trains to the city of Malang in east central Java.
+Upon their arrival at Surabaja in early JAN 42, most of the TXNG troops boarded trains to the city of Malang in east central Java.
 There they affiliated with members of the 19th Bomb Group who had evacuated their B-17s from the PI but had to leave behind their ground crewmen.
 So at the Dutch airfield at Singosari the 2/131 became the ground crew as the AAF pilots flew bombing and recon missions.

 A dozen or so of the Guardsmen qualified as gunners on those B-17.
 The first two casualties occurred when one of this planes was shot down while on a test flight during the initial Japanese air raid on the field.